andrearufo/router/README.md

-# router
+# Router

-A just-for-fun simple router for statica pages
+A just-for-fun simple router for static pages